-Planning to visit New Zealand?
-Lucky you, you’re about to experience one of the world’s most beautiful countries.
-In this post, I’ll be taking you through my New Zealand South Island road trip itinerary.
+So, you’re planning to visit New Zealand?
+Lucky you, because you’re about to experience one of the world’s most beautiful place.

-Anyways, let’s talk more about the big New Zealand trip-
+Anyway, enough fluff. let’s talk more about the big New Zealand trip!

 New Zealand South Island Overview

 Crazy stuff, hey?
-So it’s either Singapore is way too tiny or New Zealand is just that sparsely populated (It’s both).
+Either Singapore is way too tiny or New Zealand is just that sparsely populated (I think it’s both).

-OK, I’m done feeling small about my home country – now back to the itinerary.
+OK, now that I’m done feeling small about my home country – back to the travel tips.

 I find that New Zealand is very similar to Australia, so a lot of the tips below are going to overlap with my previous posts: